TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 ### Viability, Feasibility and Usability / Desirability

 Marty laid out his fundamental product development ideas in his first book, [Inspired](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/), where he states that value delivery is the core factor upon which all products must be judged.
+(Plenty of other people have made this point, too, of course - Marty's book was just the first one I happened to read that said it).
 However, he also suggests that delivery of value is the responsibility of the *whole team*, not just something that Product people tell the team how to deliver.

 He also breaks value delivery down into three sub-concepts, none of which deliver value on their own, but all of which can *prevent* value from being delivered if they're not properly attended to.
 They are: